piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/cyberark-psm-integration-scenarios.md

 Steps are very similar to the ***Quick connect***, the creation of the template is the exact same, except that the ***Host*** field will remain empty.

-What is actually interesting about this, is that a variable can be used to populate the ***Privileged account***
+What is actually interesting about this, is that a variable can be used to populate the ***Privileged account***.

 In this example I used the Custom Field #1 variable, here’s the template configuration: